-I think of my art as a form visual anthropology.
-It traverses scientific research, documentary practices, cultural history and personal journal.
+I maintain a project-based studio practice that includes painting, photography, video, sculpture and installation.
+I think of my art as a form of visual anthropology that traverses scientific research, documentary practices, cultural history and personal journal.

 I try to formulate procedures that generate collisions between my daily life and the metaphysical underpinnings of reality as understood through physics and philosophy.
 The resulting art works are artifacts of these processes.